Singond/crystal-poor/README.md

       configurable.
 ```

-The above exapmle was produced with the following source code:
+The above example was produced with the following source code:
 ```
 lipsum = Poor.markup(
 	Poor.paragraph(<<-PAR),